Remarks on Galilean electromagnetism

 Below we demonstrate that (\ref{EL}) and (\ref{ML}) also hold invariant under the action of the $\ell$--conformal Galilei group \cite{Henkel,NOR} for an arbitrary (half)integer parameter $\ell$.

 {\bf 3.
 The $\ell$--conformal Galilei group}\\

 The $\ell$--conformal Galilei group \cite{Henkel,NOR} includes (temporal) translation, dilatation, and special conformal transformation, which form $SL(2,R)$ subgroup, as well as spatial translations, Galilei boosts and higher order constant accelerations.
-Structure relations of the corresponding Lie algebra involve an arbitrary (half)integer parameter $\ell$, which specifies the number of the acceleration generators at hand ($2\ell-1$).
+Structure relations of the corresponding Lie algebra involve an arbitrary (half)integer parameter $\ell$, which specifies $2\ell-1$ acceleration generators at hand.

 In a nonrelativistic spacetime parametrized by a temporal variable $t$ and spatial coordinates $x_i$, $i=1,2,3$, the $SL(2,R)$--transformations are realized as follows \be t'=\frac{\alpha t+\beta}{\gamma t+\delta}, \qquad x'_i={\left(\frac{\partial t'}{\partial t} \right)}^\ell x_i, \ee where $\alpha$, $\beta$, $\gamma$, $\delta$ are real parameters obeying $\alpha \delta-\beta \gamma=1$ and $\ell$ is a (half)integer number, while (no sum over $n$ below) \be t'=t, \qquad x'_i=x_i+a^{(n)}_i t^n, \ee with $n=0,\dots, 2\ell$, specify the spatial translation $\left(a^{(0)}_i\right)$, the Galilei boost $\left(a^{(1)}_i \right)$ and higher order constant accelerations $\left( a^{(2)}_i, \dots, a^{(2\ell)}_i \right)$.